wdolorito/mongodbVagrant/README.md

-# Simple Vagrantfile for mongodb community edition 4.2 and nodejs 12
+# Simple Vagrantfile for MongoDB community edition 4.2 and nodejs 12

 ### Required software